Seabrook Beach, New Hampshire: Geography

 The CDP is a compact area of homes between the tidal Blackwater River and the Atlantic Ocean.
 The community extends from the mouth of the Hampton River in the north to the Massachusetts state line in the south.
 Most of the CDP is in the eastern part of the town of Seabrook, but the northern end of the CDP, consisting of Thornton Street, Campton Street, Plymouth Street, and parts of Woodstock and Ashland streets, is in the town of Hampton.

-NH 1A leads north from Seabrook Beach across the Hampton Bridge into Hampton Beach, while to the south the highway becomes Massachusetts Route 1A in the town of Salisbury, Massachusetts.
+NH 1A leads north from Seabrook Beach across the Hampton Bridge into Hampton Beach, while to the south the highway becomes Massachusetts Route 1A in the town of Salisbury.
 New Hampshire Route 286 runs west from Route 1A at the southern end of Seabrook Beach; it leads 2.5 mi to U.S. Route 1 in the northwestern part of Salisbury.

 According to the U.S. Census Bureau, the Seabrook Beach CDP has a total area of 3.80 sqkm, of which 2.71 sqkm are land and 1.09 sqkm, or 28.71%, are water.